Yvonne Okoro

-Chinyere Yvonne Okoro is a Ghanaian Nigerian actress.
-Born to a Nigerian dad and Ghanaian mother, Yvonne Okoro is of mixed lineage and calls herself an African.
+Chinyere Yvonne Okoro is a Ghanaian and Nigerian actress.
+Born to a Nigerian Igbo father and Ghanaian mother, Yvonne Okoro is of mixed lineage and calls herself an African.
 Yvonne Okoro is from Koforidua in the Eastern Parts of Ghana.
 She received Ghana Movie Awards Best Actress Award in 2010 and was nominated for Africa Movie Academy Awards Best Actress twice in a row in 2011 and 2012 for her movies Pool Party and Single Six.
 She has also received four Africa Magic Viewers' Choice Award and in 2012 was honoured with a Distinguished Achievement Award at the Nigeria Excellence Awards.

 Early life

 Born to a Ghanaian mother and a Nigerian father, Yvonne Okoro is of mixed lineage and calls herself an African.
 She comes from a very large family, as the first child of her mother and the fifth of all siblings.
 She, from a young age, showed a desire to be an actress.
 She attended Achimota Preparatory School after which she went to the Lincoln Community School and then to Faith Montessori School.
 She continued at Mfantsiman Girls Secondary School after which she enrolled at University of Ghana, Legon where she did Bachelor of Arts, combining English and Linguistics.

 Subsequently, she was at the Universite de Nantes in France to study Press Civilization, Drama and Marketing.